List of former Dreamworld attractions: Gum Tree Gully

 Gum Tree Gully was located in a portion of Rivertown where Wiggles World is currently located.
-The Gum Tree Gully Theatre housed musicals such as Outback Celebration and Country Jamboree.
+The Gum Tree Gully Theatre housed musicals such as Outback Celebration and the Koala Country Jamboree.
 The area was also used for the Kids' Carnival, a temporary children's area during the construction of Nickelodeon Central in 2002.
-In 2003 and 2004 the theatre was used for the Lara Croft Tomb Raider - Enter the Tomb temporary scare attraction.
+In 2003 and 2004 the theatre was used for the Lara Croft Tomb Raider – Enter the Tomb temporary scare attraction.
 Gum Tree Gully was converted into Wiggles World which opened in 2005.
-The Big Red Car Ride now operates inside the building where the theatre once was.
+The Big Red Car Ride operated inside the building where the theatre once was from 2005 to 2020.